Advanced bariatric surgery in Dallas, Texas

 What to expect the day of your surgery

-You will arrive in Day Surgery on the second floor of Building A. The surgical team will guide you through the surgical process.
+You will check in for surgery at building A registration and then go to day surgery on the second floor.
+The surgical team will guide you through the surgical process.
 This starts with a nurse taking your vital signs and then meeting with your surgeon and anesthesiologist.

 After your surgery, you can expect to walk within four hours.
 You will be discharged when your pain is under control, you are tolerating liquids and you are able to urinate adequately.